 - Age.
 Infants and children under the age of 4 and adults aged 65 and older are at increased risk for heat-related illnesses.
-That is because your ability to regulate temperature is more difficult at these ages.
+That’s because your ability to regulate temperature is more difficult at these ages.

 - Prescription medications.
 Some medications used to treat high blood pressure or heart conditions may reduce your ability to stay hydrated.
 Dehydration can cause heat exhaustion and heat stroke.

 - Obesity.
 Your body retains more heat when you weigh more.
-It can also be more difficult to cool your body down if you are overweight.
+It can also be more difficult to cool your body down if you have overweight or obesity.

 - Sudden temperature changes.
-When you rapidly move from a colder to a warmer climate, such as going on vacation in a hotter location, your body may not be able to adjust to the warmer weather.
+When you rapidly move from a colder to a warmer climate, like going on vacation in a hotter location, your body may not be able to adjust to the warmer weather.
 You may have more difficulty regulating your body temperature as a result.

 Seek medical attention immediately if you believe you’re having a heat stroke.
 Your doctor will likely be able to diagnose heat exhaustion or heat stroke based on your symptoms, but they may decide to run tests to confirm the diagnosis or check for complications:

-- A blood test may be used to check your sodium or potassium levels to help determine if you are dehydrated.
+- A blood test may be used to check your sodium or potassium levels to help determine if you’re dehydrated.